Prepping for your in-home newborn session with Redrock Portrait Design

 You are a huge part of this photoshoot, so be prepared to be in lots of photo's!
 Photographing the connection between you and your new baby is one of my very favorites.
 There is nothing better than seeing the love you all have for this baby, and being able to capture it through my lens.
 This is a once in a lifetime moment, and I'm here to ensure you will be able to look back at these memories for a lifetime.

-One of the biggest questions I get asked, what to wear!
-I love the look of neutrals, simple patterns and textures and color!
-Moms, if you are comfortable wearing a dress, by all means!
+One of the biggest questions I get asked is, what to wear!
+I love the look of neutrals, simple patterns, layers, and textures!
+Best advice- moms choose your outfit first, then coordinate the family around you.
+If you need help, send me some ideas and options and I'm more then happy to help!
 The most important thing is that you are comfortable in how you look in whatever you choose to wear.
-Dad's- get out those sweaters, nice T shirts or dress shirts that will compliment her.
-Since we will be getting cozy in your photo's, it might be best to be barefoot.
-Your nails and jewelry will show in the photo's, so please make sure they are camera ready.
-The number one thing people forget to wear (because they are at home), wedding rings!
-Don't forget those rings, they will be impossible to photoshop in :)
+Since we will be getting cozy in your photo's, it usually looks best to be barefoot.
+Your nails and jewelry will show in the photo's, so don't forget your wedding rings, they will be impossible to photoshop in :)